 - Also in the movie Detective Conan Film 13: The Raven Chaser has connected murder cases with Mahjong tiles placed near the victims.
 It's later found out the crime scenes mapped out a star constellation.

-- Dramatically done in the Fullmetal Alchemist manga: it turns out all of the conflicts that had excessive bloodshed involving the government in the history of Amestris could be connected to form a giant human transmutation circle that spans the whole country.
+- Dramatically done in the Fullmetal Alchemist manga: it turns out that Amestris's worse moments of bloodshed throughout its history were carefully planned by the government to form a giant transmutation circle spanning the whole country.